rrmercer/estimation/README.md

 b. better png/card for hidden values.
 Better png/card for values not entered
 c.
 Different png/display for hidden vs hidden and not entered - DONE
 d.
 Disable the effort/risk/complexity buttons if the user has not put their username in && - // TODO: remove? how to handle if the user has not put in one of the three levels? -DONE
 e.
-Updating username after the PUT creates a second username
+Updating username after the PUT creates a second username - DONE

 4. TESTING!
-- Edge cases: dont enter a username then click on effort/risk etc..., change username, username collisions
+- Edge cases: dont enter a username then click on effort/risk etc..., change username
+- Edge case: username collisions
 ---- MVP ----
 5. Allow for multiple boards
 6. Address openssl-legacy-provider step in setup